jcsteltenpool/functional_jammming/README.md

 ```

 **Creating the micro animation**
-In a [YouTube tutorial by Kevin Powell](https://www.youtube.com/watch?v=R00QiudbD4Y&t=253s) I stumbled upon the animation of hamburger menu's using SVG's.
+In a [YouTube tutorial by Kevin Powell](https://www.youtube.com/watch?v=R00QiudbD4Y&t=253s) I came across the animation of hamburger menu's using SVG's.
 To create the animation of a circle forming while the preview played I transferred what I learned in this video and made my own SVG of a circle that could fill up using `stroke-dasharray`.

 In JS:
 ```js